Accounting Services Setup

 - Review the FedLine Solutions Comparison Matrix (PDF)

-- Determine Accounting Services Subscriber Access Level needed
+- Determine the Accounting Services Subscriber Access Level needed

 - Review your security and contingency procedures to ensure that appropriate safeguards are in place when using FedLine Solutions